WeijiaZhang24/CausalMIL/README.md

 #### For Colon Cancer results, please use colon_cancer.py.
 This piece of code provides a dataloader for processing MIL bags organized as folders of images.

-This dataset can be obtained (credit to Dr. Jiawen Yao) from https://drive.google.com/file/d/1RcNlwg0TwaZoaFO0uMXHFtAo_DCVPE6z/view?usp=sharing
+The dataset can be obtained (credit to Dr. Jiawen Yao) from https://drive.google.com/file/d/1RcNlwg0TwaZoaFO0uMXHFtAo_DCVPE6z/view?usp=sharing